Al Shultz, President / Creative Director, Al Shultz Advertising

 #1.
 Critique your competition

 If possible, speak with at least ten people.
-Don’t pay attention to isolated comments, but if you hear similar opinions coming from several different people, that’s probably useful data.
-That’s what your market thinks about those key competitors — and that’s what you’ll need to differentiate from.
+Don’t pay attention to isolated comments, but if you hear similar opinions coming from several different people, listen up!
+Because that’s probably what your market thinks about those key competitors — and that’s what you’ll need to differentiate from.

 #2.
 Assess your available opportunities

 But be wary of areas in which a competitor has an established strength.
-For example, if all the customers tell you that Competitor A offers fantastic customer service, it would not be wise to build your differentiation upon superior customer service — even if you believe your customer service is better than Competitor A’s!
-It’s always smarter to base your differentiation on an “available” position, one in which you have little or no competition going in.
+For example, if most of the customers tell you that Competitor A offers fantastic customer service, it would be unwise to try to build your differentiation upon superior customer service — even if you believe yours is better than theirs!
+You’ll have a far better chance of success if you base your differentiation on an “available” position, one in which you have little or no competition going in.

 #3.
 Cut out the generic selling and start differentiating